twilwa/mcp-server-gemini/docs/implementation-notes.md

 ## Overview

 This MCP server implements the Model Context Protocol for Google's Gemini API.
-It provides a standardized way for Claude Desktop to interact with Gemini models.
+It provides a standardized way for Claude Desktop to interact with Gemini models, including support for text generation and interleaved image generation.

+## Supported Models

+1. **gemini-pro**: Standard text generation model
+2. **gemini-2.0-flash-exp-image-generation**: Text and image generation model with interleaved content support

 ## Protocol Implementation